 7. Update Your ID and Voter Registration

 Once you’ve arrived in your new state, head to the local Department of Motor Vehicles (DMV) as soon as possible.
 There, you can apply for a new driver’s license, transfer your vehicle registration, and register to vote.
-These tasks are especially important if you are moving permanently and must establish residency for tax purposes.
+These tasks are especially important if you are moving permanently and must establish your new residency for tax purposes.

 You may also need to call or visit a few other government offices.
 If you have dogs, research the licensing requirements in your county or city.
 Also, ensure you are properly registered with whatever office handles personal property taxes.